Maze Peak

 Hiking to the spur

-From the spur we head to the summit.
+From the spur we headed to the summit

-A gendarme of dark rock juts out from the summit ridge.
+A buttress of dark rock juts out from the summit ridge

 Looking back.
-On the return trip we'll visit the west outlier behind us.
+On the return trip we visited the west outlier behind us.

-Sonny and I scrambled up the gendarme while Dinah hiked around it.
+Sonny and I scrambled up the buttress while Dinah hiked around it

-Sonny on the gendarme.
+Sonny climbing up the buttress.
 Behind (bottom to top) are our ascent ridge,

 Labyrinth Mountain, unnamed ridge and Barrier Mountain (mouse over).